 Many overnight accommodations have changed their check-in procedures to limit face-to-face interaction between staff and guests and to limit the number of guests in the lobby at one time.
 “Distancing inside the hotel lobby is a cornerstone at this point,” says Jason Brandt, president and CEO of ORLA.
 He added that there’s been a move toward contactless check-in so that more of the information exchange that typically happens in the lobby upon arrival for your stay now happens online.
 With some hotels, you will only have to go into the lobby to retrieve a room key while others have come up with ways to avoid that altogether.
-At Salishan Coastal Lodge in Gleneden Beach, for example, guests have the option of calling the reception desk to have staff bring a key to your vehicle.
+At Salishan Coastal Lodge in Gleneden Beach, for example, you can request to have staff bring a key to your vehicle.

 More Emphasis on Cleaning

 While your favorite lodging facilities around the state have always maintained a good cleaning regimen, the pandemic has beckoned heightened scrutiny on sanitation procedures.
-Before you arrive, new statewide protocols advise staff to open windows and doors to increase air circulation, and are hyper focused on disinfecting commonly touched surfaces such as television remotes, light switches, doorknobs, bathroom fixtures and coffee machines.
+Before you arrive, statewide protocols advise staff to open windows and doors to increase air circulation, and are hyper-focused on disinfecting commonly touched surfaces such as television remotes, light switches, doorknobs, bathroom fixtures and coffee machines.

 Enjoy Your Food to Go

-Under the new state guidelines, continental breakfast and buffets are not allowed, and communal seating areas are closed.
-You can, however, take your breakfast in a to-go box, which you can enjoy in your room.
-Many hotels will offer — and prefer — online-ordering options, and if they don’t, hotel staff will likely help you with food-delivery options.
+Under the state guidelines, indoor dining is limited based on a county’s risk level and some hotels have closed their restaurants and communal continental breakfasts.
+Many lodging facilities offer breakfast in a to-go box, which you can enjoy in your room or at a nearby park.
+Many hotels will offer online ordering options, and if they don’t, hotel staff will likely help you with food delivery options.
 Also, while you can normally expect most Oregon hotels to use sustainable practices, be prepared to see more single-use items such as disposable plates and plastic forks and knives as an added safety precaution during COVID-19.

 Be Flexible, Patient and Kind

-In case of illness or change of plans, be advised that lodging facilities are not required to provide full refunds for cancellations.
-However, many properties will do so in order to maintain their long-term relationship with loyal guests.
-Be extra cognizant of how you’re treating frontline workers, as the added strain from shifting standards is something they’re also feeling.
+Be extra cognizant of how you’re treating frontline workers, such as waitstaff and receptionists, as the added strain from shifting standards is something they’re also feeling.
 When in doubt, lead with kindness.